-Trade war explodes as Trump clashes with US firms over ‘order’ to abandon China, block Fentanyl shipments
+Trade war explodes as Trump clashes with US firms over ‘order’ to abandon China, block fentanyl shipments

 Stocks had been wavering between gains and losses earlier after China said it would retaliate against the latest round of tariffs imposed by Washington with duties on $75 billion of U.S. products.

 China said Friday that it will also increase import duties on U.S.-made autos and auto parts.
-The retaliation pulled global markets into negative territory
+The retaliation pulled global markets into negative territory.

-Tariffs of 10 percent and 5 percent will take effect on two batches of goods on Sept.
-1 and Dec.
-15. Beijing gave no details of what goods would be affected but the timing matches Trump's planned hikes.

 Fox Business’ Paul Conner and Megan Henney, Fox News’ Rich Edson and The Associated Press contributed to this report.